HKSSY/COMP3335_GP13/wordpresssecurity/wordpressTest/step1.md

 ## Download the configuration file

-First, we need to download the docker-compose file.
+We need to download the docker-compose file.
 This is a tool for defining and running multi-container Docker applications.
 We can create a file to define the docker environment so it can be reproduced anywhere.
 For more information about docker-compose, please click [**here**](https://docs.docker.com/compose/).

 Clone our configurations file with the following command: